start-upps/birjobBackend/README.md

 - ✅ User activity tracking and engagement analytics
 - ✅ Account deletion with GDPR compliance
 - ✅ Device-based authentication maintained
+- ✅ Analytics service created for user action tracking
-- ✅ Total endpoints increased from 40 to 46
+- ✅ **DEPLOYED**: Total endpoints increased from 40 to 47
+- ✅ All imports fixed, service running in production

 ---